mrachuta/shell-scripts/README.md

 Script is used to automate initial configuration of VPS.
 It creates the new user, set password and install necessary software.
 Still in development to exclude as much as possible manually typing.

+## pgconfigurator

+Script used to configure contenerized postgresql database.
+To use script, mount it under /docker-entrypoint-initdb.d/pgconfigurator.sh with read/write permissions.
+It will be executed automatically, when container will be created.